intersystems-community/iris-multi-model-api-template/README.md

 ## intersystems-iris-docker-rest-template
-This is a template of a REST API application built with ObjectScript in InterSystems IRIS.
+This is a template of a Multi-model REST API application built with ObjectScript in InterSystems IRIS.
 It also has OPEN API spec,
 can be developed with Docker and VSCode, can ve deployed as ZPM module.